 A reminder to all that by sharing and encouraging others to subscribe you are keeping this project going.
 If you like this newsletter, please share it with friends and colleagues and encourage them to subscribe:

-The tug of war between China and India is flaring up again in the disputed mountains of Kashmir.
+The tug of war between China and India is flaring up again in the dispute mountains of Kashmir.
 Over the past week, troops from both sides have been accused of trespassing the de facto border, known as the Line of Actual Control, chipping away at each other’s territory.
 India is now deploying soldiers across strategic vantage points to prevent new incursions, but with no end in sight to the conflict, the government is at work on long term development plans for the region which may have the co-benefit of strengthening its territorial claims.

 India’s biggest solar park, expected to be ready by 2023, would span two areas of the Kashmir region, Ladakh and Kargil.
 With a total capacity of 7.5 GW, more than threefold the size of the current record solar plant in Rajasthan, the project would boost India’s chances to reach its ambitious solar installation goals.